Chris Porter (basketball): China and Philippines

 For the 2005–06 season, Porter moved to China where he joined Fujian Xunxing.
-He played 10 games for Fujian before departing the club in December 2005 and joining the Barangay Ginebra Kings of the Philippine Basketball Association.
+He played 10 games for Fujian before departing the club in December 2005 and joining the Barangay Ginebra Kings of the Philippine Basketball Association (PBA).
 He led the team through to the semi-finals of the 2006 PBA Playoffs before they lost their series 4–3 to rival and eventual champion, the Red Bull Barako.

 Porter returned to China for the 2006–07 season, re-joining Fujian Xunxing.
 In 29 games for the club in 2006–07, he averaged 22 points and 13 rebounds per game.
 In January 2007, he played for the CBA All-Stars in a two-game exhibition series against the Korean Basketball League All-Stars.
 Porter scored 17 points in Game 1, and 13 points in Game 2, with the CBA losing both games.
 He again played for Fujian in 2007–08, but he managed just 15 games before departing the club in December 2007.
 He returned to Fujian in 2008, playing for the club until December 2010 when he was released half-way through the 2010–11 season due to an injury.

 In June 2011, Porter joined the Powerade Tigers for the 2011 PBA Governors' Cup.